Street Wise in Southampton (MO)

 Street Cleaning/Leaf Pickup

 The City of St Louis has one of the most robust street cleaning programs in the United States.
-Here in Southampton, our streets are cleaning monthly over two days.
-Signs are posted on each side of our streets.
-The signs have "Last Monday" or "Last Tuesday" and the hours that side of the street should not contain vehicles.
+Here in Southampton our streets are cleaned monthly over two days.
+Signs are posted on each side of our streets near to intersections.
+The signs have "Last Monday" or "Last Tuesday" and the hours when the cleaning will take place.
+There are two street cleaning routes in Southampton--Route 13 in the south and Route 14 in the north (that also extends across Chippewa).
+Route 13 is cleaned from 8:30am to noon; Route 14 is cleaned from noon to 3:30pm.
+During the cleaning times, that side of the street should not contain vehicles.
 If your side is the Last Monday, then park on the Last Tuesday side and reverse this on the Last Tuesday.
-The hours are also posted on the sign.
 Don't move your vehicle until the time has expired.
-Vehicles are subject to fines in the entire time-frame--even if the cleaning as been completed.
+Vehicles are subject to fines for the entire time-frame, even if the cleaning has been completed.
 If you want reminders, these are posted on the Nextdoor app for Southampton neighbors only.
-From November 1 through December 31, street cleaning days are combined with leave pickup.
-These reminders are also posted on the Nextdoor app for Southampton.
+From November 1 through December 31, street cleaning days are combined with leaf pickup--another challenging time in Southampton.